Project-Lucifer/Bot-V1.0.4/README.md

 NOTE:
-I continue the project and improve it because plague creator doesn't know how to program 🤣
+I continue the project and improve it because plague creator quit